Use your favorite image

 comes with all the packages providing the binaries used in the overlay,

-you need to extract this tarball.s6-overlay-symlinks-noarch.tar.xz
+you need to extract this tarball.s6-overlay-symlinks-noarch.tar.xz: this tarball contains

-symlinks to the s6-overlay scripts so they are accessible via /usr/bin
+symlinks to the s6-overlay scripts so they are accessible via /usr/bin.

 It is normally not needed, all the scripts are accessible via the PATH